lewiswolf/kac_drumset/readme.md

 	Determines whether or not a given set of three vertices are colinear.
 	'''

-def largestVector(P: Polygon) -> tuple[float, tuple[int, int]]:
+def largestVector(vertices: npt.NDArray[np.float64]) -> tuple[float, tuple[int, int]]:
 	'''
-	This function tests each pair of vertices in a given polygon to find the largest vector, and returns the length of the vector and its indices.
+	This function tests each pair of vertices in a given set of points to find the largest vector, and returns the length of the vector and its indices.
 	'''

 def lineIntersection(A: npt.NDArray[np.float64], B: npt.NDArray[np.float64]) -> tuple[